-It is common for people to start their tax planning in March as the only thing they focus is to get maximum income tax benefits.
-The amount of taxes to be paid and the saving you can do therein should always be considered as a part of the overall financial plan.
+It is common for people to start their tax planning in March as the only thing they focus on is getting maximum income tax benefits.
+The amount of taxes to be paid and the saving you can make therein should always be considered part of the overall financial plan.

-Investments made for the purpose of saving taxes are beneficial in helping you to achieve your financial goals.
-The taxes saved through deductions increase your savings amount, which may be invested for a secured financial future.
+Investments made to save taxes are beneficial in helping you to achieve your financial goals.
+The taxes saved through deductions increase your savings, which may be invested for a secured financial future.

-The sooner you start your planning for your tax commitments, the better it is for you and your family.
+The sooner you start, the better it is for you and your family.
 It allows you to do thorough research on the various investment instruments available in the market and choose the ones that best fit your needs.

 Moreover, the longer you stay invested in good performing instruments, the higher returns you will earn.
 This is an excellent incentive to start your tax planning early.
-You should be mindful that there might be conditions which may not allow you to meet your investment commitments and therefore your plan must be flexible.
+You should be mindful that there might be conditions that may not allow you to meet your investment commitments, and therefore, your plan must be flexible.